Foster Farms issues an apology for salmonella illnesses related to their chicken

 In the full page newspaper ad the company's president of also says he looks forward to sharing more about the commitment to food safety in the coming days and weeks.
 Customers can visit fosterfarms.com for more information.

-fresno, fresno county, foster farms, consumer, sara sandrik
+fresno, fresno county, foster farms, local, sara sandrik